hzambran/RFmerge/README.md

 >   }

 ## Vignette
-[Here](https://cran.r-project.org/web/packages/hydroTSM/vignettes/hydroTSM_Vignette-knitr.pdf) you can find an introductory vignette showing the use of several hydroTSM functions.
+[Here](https://github.com/hzambran/RFmerge/blob/master/vignettes/RFmerge-RainfallExample.pdf) you can find an introductory vignette showing the use of `RFmege` to create an improved precipitation dataset by combining the satellite-based CHIRPSv2 and PERSIANN-CDR precipitation products, elevations from a DEM and rainfall observations recorded in rain gauges.

 ## Related Material

-* *R: a statistical environment for hydrological analysis* (**EGU-2010**)  [abstract](http://meetingorganizer.copernicus.org/EGU2010/EGU2010-13008.pdf), [poster](http://www.slideshare.net/hzambran/egu2010-ra-statisticalenvironmentfordoinghydrologicalanalysis-9095709).

-* *Using R for analysing spatio-temporal datasets: a satellite-based precipitation case study* (**EGU-2017**) [abstract](http://meetingorganizer.copernicus.org/EGU2017/EGU2017-18343.pdf), [poster](https://doi.org/10.5281/zenodo.570145).
+* *A novel methodology for merging different gridded precipitation products and ground-based measurements* (**EGU-2019**)  [abstract](https://meetingorganizer.copernicus.org/EGU2019/EGU2019-10659.pdf).
+EGU General Assembly 2019.
+Wien, Austria. (oral presentation).
+HS7.2 Precipitation Modelling: uncertainty, variability, assimilation, ensemble simulation and downscaling.
+Abstract EGU2019-10659

 ## See Also